Herman H. Fussler: University of Chicago

-During his term as Library Director, Fussler published several articles in scholarly publications such as Library Quarterly and American Documentation.
+During his term as library director, Fussler published several articles in scholarly publications such as Library Quarterly and American Documentation.
 In these articles he wrote about problems that face academic libraries and what he expected to see in happen in these libraries the future.

+He was a member of the Caxton Club, the bibliophilic society of Chicago.

 Center for Research Libraries (CRL)

 In the 1940s, Fussler and some of his colleagues began considering how they could create a storage facility for important, expensive, and underused texts, mainly those for research purposes.
 Following the example set forth by the New England Deposit Library, librarians from the Midwestern schools known as the Big Ten, as well as Fussler came together to make this dream a reality.
 The Carnegie Corporation and the Rockefeller Foundation provided much needed grants to open the Midwest Inter-Library Center (MILC).
 The MILC is known today as the CRL or Center for Research Libraries.

 Regenstein Library

 Fussler was asked to help with the planning of a new Library for the University of Chicago.
 He was genuinely frustrated that there were certain school departments that housed their libraries' collections in several buildings.
 He believed that these departments should join forces and house their materials together under one roof in this new construction.
 In 1965, the Joseph and Helen Regenstein Foundation granted ten million dollars to be put to use to create the new university library that would incorporate several departments' materials.
 Fussler worked closely with the architect Ralph Youngren to plan a library that would utilize the space well for patrons and collections alike.
 Groundbreaking for the Regenstein Library began in 1967 and three years later the library was completed and opened.
 Herman Fussler died thirty years later, in March 1997.